Kong/docs.konghq.com/app/_hub/kong-inc/forward-proxy/_index.md

    upstream.
 This is useful in environments where Kong sits in an organization's internal network, the upstream API is available via the public internet, and the organization proxies all outbound traffic through a forward proxy server.
-   Please note that this plugin can not be used with an [upstream](/gateway/latest/get-started/comprehensive/load-balancing/).
+   Please note that this plugin can not be used with an [Upstream](/gateway/latest /get-started/comprehensive/load-balancing/).
+As a workaround for load balancing, you'll configure the host field in Service to a domain name so that you can use a DNS-based load balancing technique.
 enterprise: true
 type: plugin
 categories: